Skip to main content

 StepDescription

-1Select for the relevant field(s), dropping and dragging them onto the Query lab canvas, where they convert to nodes.
+1Select the relevant field(s) and drag them onto the Query Lab canvas, where they convert to nodes.

 2Make the relevant row(s) visible on the selected nodes.